 Will there be fewer business suits sold the upcoming years?
 Will our offices have to become more personal the upcoming years in order to make us accept even going to office?
 Will the division between work and private life be even blurrier than it already is?

-A particular story in this Facebook-group captured my mind.
+There was a particular story in this Facebook-group that captured my mind.
 It was a student that was frying an egg for breakfast, at the same time as participating in a digital meeting.
 After a while, other students that had joined tried to convince him to smash an egg in his own forehead before putting it in the frying pan.
 Finally, he also did.

 Egg-roulette is actually a game.
 Even Tom Cruise seem to enjoy it.

 But, when I read the way the story was presented by the teacher, I did not get that impression.
 I got the opposite impression.
 The teacher added a smiley while telling it.